pypa/virtualenv/docs/cli_interface.rst

 ``virtualenv`` is primarily a command line application.

-It modifies the environment variables in a shell to create an isolated Python environment, so you'll need to have a "shell" to run it.
+It modifies the environment variables in a shell to create an isolated Python environment, so you'll need to have a shell to run it.
 You can type in ``virtualenv`` (name of the application) followed by flags that control its behaviour.
 All options have sensible defaults, so you'll get a working virtual environment in a ``venv`` folder even if you don't pass any options.
-The default values for the command line options can be overridden either via the :ref:`conf_file` or :ref:`env_vars`.
-Environment variables takes priority over the configuration file values (``--help`` will show if a default comes from the environment variable as the help message will end in this case either with ``via env var`` or ``via config file``).
+The default values for the command line options can be overridden via the :ref:`conf_file` or :ref:`env_vars`.
+Environment variables takes priority over the configuration file values (``--help`` will show if a default comes from the environment variable as the help message will end in this case with environment variables or the configuration file).

 The options that can be passed to virtualenv, along with their default values and a short description are listed below.